Hassan Ali Khaire: Early career

-After graduation, he moved back to Oslo where he began working with the Norwegian Refugee Council (NRC) in 2002 at their headquarters as a coordinator for their readiness forces.
+After graduation, Khaire returned to Oslo where he began working with the Norwegian Refugee Council (NRC) in 2002 at their headquarters as a coordinator for their readiness forces.

 Khaire briefly left the NGO for a few years to pursue business endeavors but in 2006 he returned to the NRC as an area manager.
 He remained at the NRC for another nine years as he worked his way up to County Director and eventually the Regional Director for the Horn of Africa.

 Soma Oil & Gas

-Khaire joined Soma Oil & Gas as an Executive Director for Africa; he started in the company at the time of its inception (2013), according to the company's website.
+Khaire joined Soma Oil & Gas as an executive director for Africa; he started in the company at the time of its inception (2013), according to the company's website.